Experimental. Yolk is an early-stage research project. APIs will break. Not production-ready. Follow along on GitHub →

 yolk

-Write your app's business logic once in TypeScript.
-Run it inside any native platform.
-No web views.
+Write your app's logic once in TypeScript.
+Run it natively with zero-copy binary buffers.
+No JSON overhead.
 No compromises.
-The native UI stays fully native.

 How it works